esmerlingb/mail-parser-challenge/README.md

 ## Mail Parser

-This endpoint receive a mail as a file using form data.
+This endpoint receive a [mail with attachment](https://support.google.com/mail/answer/9261412?hl=en) as a file using form data.

 ```http
 POST /mail/parse